inspirehep/author.xml/README.md

     - does not have an entry in [INSPIRE Authors](https://inspirehep.net/authors)
         - ask the individual to [submit a record](https://inspirehep.net/submissions/authors) for him/herself.
 An INSPIRE ID number will be assigned automatically.

-If the individual has an entry in [INSPIRE Authors](https://inspirehep.net/authors), but doesn't have an INSPIRE ID Number, a number will be assigned upon 'update' of the record.
-If the individual is not in [INSPIRE Authors](https://inspirehep.net/authors), you can simply ask the individual to add a record for him/herself.
-An INSPIRE ID number will be assigned automatically.

 ### ORCID identifier
-The [ORCID](https://orcid.org/) identifier comes highly reccommended as author identifier to use - all authors are encouraged to [register](https://orcid.org/register) for this individually.
-This persistent digital identifier distinguishes a researcher from every other researcher.
-While INSPIRE-IDs are author identifiers used internally by INSPIRE, **ORCIDs are used across disciplines, institutions, funders, research platforms, and publishers**.
+The [ORCID](https://orcid.org/) identifier comes highly reccommended as author identifier to use - all authors are encouraged to [**register for an ORCID**](https://orcid.org/register) individually.
+This persistent digital identifier distinguishes a researcher from every other researcher, and while INSPIRE-IDs are author identifiers used internally by INSPIRE, **ORCIDs are used across disciplines, institutions, funders, research platforms, and publishers**.
-Following an author obtaining an ORCID, he/she can then connect this to his/her INSPIRE author profile [Connecting ORCID to your INSPIRE author profile](https://inspirehep.net/help/knowledge-base/connect_orcid_author_profile/).
+Following an author obtaining an ORCID, he/she can then connect this to his/her INSPIRE author profile at [Connecting ORCID to your INSPIRE author profile](https://inspirehep.net/help/knowledge-base/connect_orcid_author_profile/).

 The ORCID identifier value is used to populate the element at:
 `<foaf:Person><cal:authorids><cal:authorid source="ORCID">`.